Jeju International Airport

+Operations

-Jeju International Airport serves many mainland destinations in South Korea, as well as international destinations in China, Hong Kong, Japan, Taiwan, Thailand, Malaysia and Singapore.
+Jeju International Airport, which opened in 1968, serves many mainland destinations in South Korea, as well as international destinations in mainland China, Hong Kong, Japan, Taiwan, Thailand, Malaysia and Singapore.
 In 2015, 26,237,562 passengers used the airport.
-It is home to the world's busiest airline route, to Seoul-Gimpo.
+The airport is one endpoint of the world's busiest airline route, Jeju to/from Seoul-Gimpo.
+In 2023 over 13.7 million passengers traveled on that route.

-Due to the large number of passengers using the airport and its limited capacity, it was announced in 2019 that a second airport would be constructed on the island near the southern city of Seogwipo with an investment of 3.8 billion US dollars.
-It is expected to open to the public in 2025.
+Due to the airport operating far beyond its designed passenger capacity, it was announced in 2023 that Jeju's second airport would be constructed in Seongsan-eup, near the southern city of Seogwipo.
+This US$5.1 billion project has faced significant delays and controversies due to concerns the airport would negatively impact Jeju's groundwater sources, as well as protected species living in the area.

 Airlines and destinations

 Traffic and statistics

 Due to the popularity of Jeju as a holiday spot in South Korea, the air route from Jeju to Seoul is the busiest airline route in the world.
-In 2019, there were 85 000 flights from eight different airlines, meanwhile, 17 million seats were deployed by flights between Gimpo and Jeju.
+In 2019, there were 85,000 flights from eight different airlines, meanwhile, 17 million seats were sold on flights between Gimpo and Jeju.

 As Jeju has gained popularity as a resort destination, the number of international visitors from China, Malaysia, Thailand, and Japan has increased.
 In 1997, Jeju airport handled nine million passengers.
 In 2019, the airport passed the 30 million milestone despite being designed to handle a maximum of 26 million passengers.
 In 2020, the number of international visitors dropped due to COVID-19.
 However, the Seoul-Jeju route remained the busiest in the world and flight delays are still common.

-In 2019, the Ministry of Land, Infrastructure, and Transport announced a $4.18 billion construction plan that would begin in 2021 in Seogwipo City in southern Jeju.
+In 2019, the Ministry of Land, Infrastructure, and Transport announced a US$4.18 billion construction plan that would begin in 2021 near Seogwipo City in southern Jeju.
 The airport would take 50% of the domestic flights to Jeju and would help to transfer flights during bad weather.
-The airport would accommodate 18.98 million passengers by year.
+The airport would accommodate 18.98 million passengers per year.
+However, in 2021 the Ministry of Environment cancelled the plans due to their failure to protect the local environment, including Jeju's extensive groundwater reserves, and protected species in the area, such as the narrow-mouthed frog.
+A new US$5.1 billion airport plan was provisionally approved in 2023 with no project completion date set.